Jupiter Ascending: Filming

 The film was a co-production between the United States' Warner Bros.
 Pictures and Australia's Village Roadshow Pictures, with both studios providing 40% of the budget and RatPac-Dune Entertainment the remaining 20%.
 Roberto Malerba and Bruce Berman served as executive producers.
 Principal photography commenced at Warner Bros.
 Studios, Leavesden on April 2, 2013, on an initial budget of US$130 million.
 Filming also took place at Ely Cathedral in England.
 The production remained in the London studio through June, then moved to various locations in Chicago, Illinois, throughout late July and August.
 Minor reshoots to clarify plot points took place in January and early May of the next year, the latter of which took place in Bilbao, Basque Country, Spain.
 Star Channing Tatum later stated:

-"Jupiter Ascending was a nightmare from the jump.
+Jupiter Ascending was a nightmare from the jump.
 It was a sideways movie.
 All of us were there for seven months, busting our hump.
 It was just tough."
 The opening scenes show the Guggenheim Museum in Bilbao and Dancing House in Prague, both of which were designed by Frank Gehry.
 This was the second feature that cinematographer John Toll shot digitally, using Arri Alexas and Codex Recorders, after Iron Man 3, in part due to the visual effects element.
 Legend3D handled the stereoscopic conversion of the film, having recently integrated the Mistika post-production software into their pipeline.
 Vision3's Chris Parks is the stereoscopic supervisor of the film.
-An eight-minute-long chase sequence, code-named "Fifty-Two Part" by the film's crew, depicts Jupiter and Caine fleeing from aliens and spaceships in downtown Chicago shortly after they first meet.
+An eight-minute-long pursuit sequence, code-named "Fifty-Two Part" by the film's crew, depicts Jupiter and Caine fleeing from aliens and spaceships in downtown Chicago shortly after they first meet.
 It was the longest sequence in the script, involving some of the film's most difficult stunts.
 To complete it, Kunis and Tatum had to film every day for six months.

-Effects
+Visual effects

 The filmmakers, wherever possible, employed stuntwork rather than CGI.
 Tatum has noted there was minimal use of digital doubles.
 Most stunts were done by the principal actors or stuntmen attempting to match the pre-vis sequences.
 For the scenes of Tatum's character flying using antigravity boots, Glass has stated that his team invented a way to use stuntmen instead of doing them digitally, despite the limited available time to shoot them.
 They created a rig of six cameras, called the Panocam, which was mounted on a helicopter and covered nearly 180 degrees of the action.
 During post-production, the directors could combine the overlapped filmed footage, essentially creating a camera that could swing around the action independently of the helicopter's actual flying path.
 The technique piqued the interest of other directors who have subsequently used it in their own movies.
-Visual effects vendor Framestore used Vicon T40 cameras for pre-vis and motion capture purposes, the same camera system they used in the 2013 film Gravity, which was critically acclaimed for its cinematography and visual effects.
+Visual effects company Framestore used Vicon T40 cameras for pre-vis and motion-capture purposes, the same camera system they used in the 2013 film Gravity, which was critically acclaimed for its cinematography and visual effects.